Information about Mates And Dates

 and the Follow (usually the woman) interprets the Lead's

-queues to embellish the steps with graceful movements to
+physical cues to embellish the steps with graceful movements to

 give the traveling motion grace and beauty.